All Episodes

 We know that he is trying to get the Republicans to hold back, not to say publicly, we want witnesses.

-He wants this to go away, perhaps.
+He wants this to go away.

-He had no idea this was coming.
+I'm told he had no idea this was coming.

-On Sunday night, a bombshell new report in the New York Times uh could undermine one of the core defenses.
+On Sunday night, a bombshell new report in the New York Times could undermine one of the core defenses.

 What are you picking up in Republican circles about that bombshell in the New York Times?